THE BREWERY BLOCKS PEARL DISTRICT

 Brewery Blocks is owned by JP Morgan and managed by Arke Management

-• Rare retail opportunity situated along West Burnside Street.
+• Highly visible retail opportunity situated along West Burnside Street.

 This location offers great throughway visibility along Burnside Street and prime signage opportunity.
 Co-tenants of this block include Whole Foods Market and California Closets.
 Neighboring retailers include Chase Bank, West Elm, Lululemon, Madewell, Screen Door, Anthropologie, Free People, Blue Mercury, Starbucks, Athleta, and Powell's Books.